Free agency (Major League Baseball): Eligibility

 A team does not have to offer a contract to a player not eligible for free agency if his contract has expired, regardless of service time.
 If the player is not tendered a contract offer by the tender deadline (usually in the second week of December), the player becomes a non-tender free agent.
+Two examples of this include Carlton Fisk and Fred Lynn, both of whom were not tendered contracts by the Boston Red Sox in December 1980 and both became free agents.
+Fisk was signed by the Chicago White Sox and Lynn was traded to the California Angels.

 If a player becomes a free agent without accruing six years of service time and is not a 10-year NPB free agent, they will still be subject to service time rules with their new club.
 For this reason, these free agents are typically only signed to a one-year contract as nothing further is required to maintain team control if the player will have less than six years’ service time at the end of that year.
 For example, Derek Dietrich became a free agent after being designated for assignment by the Miami Marlins and elected to become a free agent instead.
 He was signed by the Cincinnati Reds for the 2019 season on a minor league deal.
 The Reds selected his contract for the 2019 season and he had accrued five years of service time at the beginning of the 2020 season.
 He was under the Reds’ team control and was eligible for arbitration as if he had remained with a single team.
 Dietrich became a free agent in 2021.